WorkSafeBC Home

 • Pain and suffering: We cannot award general damages for emotional trauma.

 • Workplace health and safety concerns: The remedies we order must be related to a worker’s personal losses, not the health and safety of the workplace or other workers.
-If a worker has concerns about health and safety violations, they need to report unsafe working conditions by calling our Prevention line.
+If a worker has concerns about health and safety violations, they need to report unsafe working conditions by calling our Prevention Information Line.
 Any underlying health and safety issues are handled separately.

 Need advice?